-You should always make a written employment contract even though digital and oral contracts are also valid.
+You should always make a written employment contract even though an oral contract is also valid.
 If there is no written contract, you must provide a written statement of the terms and conditions of the employment.

 Minimum conditions for an employment relationship are set, for example, by the Employment Contracts Act, the Working Hours Act, the Annual Holidays Act and collective agreements.
 If you are a member of an employers' association, follow your association's collective agreement.
 If you are not a member, follow the universally applicable collective agreement in your industry.
-Find out through Finlex (WWW.FINLEX.
-FI/EN) whether your company's main industry has a universally applicable collective agreement.
+Find out through Finlex (www.finlex.
+Fi/EN) whether your company's main industry has a universally applicable collective agreement.
 If your industry does not have a universally applicable collective agreement, the minimum conditions are defined by law.